blasyaselli/styleguide/README.md

 ```
 ### BEM with SASS

-SASS allows us to create a new element name attaching the prefix of the parent block.
 Using the Sass ampersand `&`, we can nest elements inside the original block.

 ```scss
 .block {